Revision Note: V1.0 (April 14, 2015): Bulletin Summary published.

 Revision Note: V1.0 (March 10, 2015): Bulletin published.

 Summary: This security update resolves a privately reported vulnerability in Microsoft Windows.
-The vulnerability could allow information disclosure if an attacker runs a specially crafted application on an affected system or convinces a user to visit a website that contains specially crafted PNG images.
+The vulnerability could allow Security Feature Bypass if a user runs a specially crafted application that is designed to cause Task Scheduler to improperly validate impersonation-level security.

 Revision Note: V1.0 (March 10, 2015): Bulletin published.